Ventanas Mexico

 Marina El Cid

-Accountants generally aren’t travel adventurers.
-My numbers indeed may have made my case better than I did.
+Accountants aren’t travel adventurers but my numbers made my case better than I did.
 Several other clients were also planning expat exits, she confided, although unlike me they moving as a couple, not parachuting in as a single woman.

 Adversely, I received a long moment of silence when I ran it by my financial planner in Richmond.
 I had never realized before that you can actually hear a person shaking his head over the phone.
 He has many older, single female clients who had suffered financial hits similar to mine in the Great Recession.
 Certainly none of those staid southern women had taken this step.